 - Printed Hard Copy + eBook PDF Download: $449 (reg.price $599 - save $150)

 BONUS!
 You will also receive a FREE downloadable copy of the best-selling, 90-minute webinar entitled "R01 Grant: How to Write a Persuasive Proposal" with your order (a $167 value, yours free).

 Please note: This how-to manual is available immediately after purchase for the eBook PDF download.
 You will receive an email with your downloadable file.

-If you are pre-ordering a PRINT copy, it will be sent via US mail starting on December 21st.
-Please allow 7-10 days for delivery.
+If you are ordering a PRINT copy, please allow 7-10 days for delivery.